7 pests to exclude with insect nets (and 1 pollinator to care for) – a greenhouse grower's guide

 Thrips came in at the top of our list, when Svensson’s team of consultants discussed which insects to include in this list.

 They’ve added their experiences among the descriptions of pests.
-Here you can learn more about the Svensson insect nets you can use to combat them.
+Here you can learn more about the Svensson insect nets you can use to combat them, including the mesh size that is relevant, given their abdominal diameter.

 1 Western Flower Thrip (Frankliniella Occidentalis)